aliasfoxkde/scratch-optimizer/docs/CONTRIBUTE.md

 # CONTRIBUTE
-First off, thank you for considering contributing to THIS PROJECT!
-This fork aims to expand the capabilities of the original project by integrating multiple LLM providers and enhancing functionality.
-Every contribution helps make bolt.diy a better tool for developers worldwide.
+First off, thank you for considering contributing to this project!
+Please take a look through the documentation for ways you can contribute.

 ## 📋 Table of Contents
 - [Code of Conduct](#code-of-conduct)